 4. How to Freeze Candle Wax Out of Jars

 - Put the jar in the freezer overnight.
-Ensure the candle is at room temperature when you put it in the freezer to avoid the jar from cracking.
+Ensure the candle is at room temperature when you put it in the freezer to prevent the jar from cracking.

 - Use a butter knife to cut the wax into chunks.
 (If you have a fair amount leftover, you can also reuse the wax in different ways).

 - Pop the wax out of the jar.

 - Wash any remaining wax out of the jar.